satya-thirumani/bigg-boss-data-set/README.md

 - Prize Money (INR) - Total prize money, in INR

-- Broadcasted By - Channel name/OTT platform who has broadcasted the season (in India)
+- Broadcasted By - TV channel name who has broadcasted the season (in India)

+- OTT Platform - OTT platform who has premiered the season (in India)

 - Average TRP - Average TV TRP of the season

 - Most Viewed States - Most viewed Indian States

+- House Location - Physical locality of bigg boss house

-- OTT Season - Is this season premiered only in OTT?
+- OTT Season - Is this season premiered/live only in OTT?

 - Number of Evictions Faced - Number of Evictions Faced by the Bigg Boss housemate

+- Number of times elected as Captain - Number of times/weeks elected as Captain

 - Number of re-entries - Number of reentries into the house, in the same season (not fake evictions & secret room)

-- Number of times elected as Captain - Number of times/weeks elected as Captain
+- Walked - Walked out of BB house, exiting without elimination (0 - No, 1 - Yes), due to health/personal reasons

+- Ejected - Ejected from BB house, exiting without elimination (0 - No, 1 - Yes), due to violation/legal issues

+- In secret room - Whether stayed in secret room or not (0 - No, 1 - Yes)

 - Social Media Popularity - Popularity in Social media (1 - lowest, 10 - highest) during the show

-- Finalist - Whether entered into final or not (0 - No, 1 - Yes)
+- Finalist - Whether entered into final week or not, or in finale (0 - No, 1 - Yes)

-- Winner - Winner or not (1 - winner, 0 - otherwise)
+- Winner - Winner or not (1 - winner, 0 - otherwise), whoever took highest prize money